nikhilbadyal/docker-py-revanced/README.md

     `/apks` folder.

     Name of the downloaded apk must match with the available app choices found [here.](#note)
-14. If you run script again & again.
+16. If you run script again & again.
 You might hit GitHub API limit.
 In that case you can provide your Personal GitHub Access Token in `.env` file or in `ENVS` in `GitHub secrets` (Recommended) in the format -
     ```dotenv
      PERSONAL_ACCESS_TOKEN=<PAT>
     ```
-15. Sample Envs<br>
+17. Sample Envs<br>
     <img src="https://i.imgur.com/ajSE5nA.png" width="600" style="left">
-16. Make your Action has write access.
+18. Make your Action has write access.
 If not click [here](https://github.com/nikhilbadyal/docker-py-revanced/settings/actions).
     In the bottom give read and write access to Actions.
     <img src="https://i.imgur.com/STSv2D3.png" width="400">
-17. If you want to patch reddit apps using your own Client ID.
+19. If you want to patch reddit apps using your own Client ID.
 You can provide your Client ID as secret `REDDIT_CLIENT_ID` in `GitHub secrets`.

-Thanks to [@aliharslan0](https://github.com/aliharslan0/pyrevanced) for his work.